The heroin rehab treatment programme at Cassiobury Court helps people with a Heroin addiction to recover.

-Heroin detox will have severe withdrawal symptoms.
+Our Heroin detox programme will have severe withdrawal symptoms.
 The symptoms can last for around 2 weeks after any heroin was last taken.
 Cassiobury Court is a residential rehab clinic, so clients are monitored 24-hours a day by medical staff.
-During the detox from heroin you could be offered prescribed drugs which will help with the pain of the withdrawal symptoms.
+During the detox from heroin, you could be offered prescribed drugs which will help with the pain of the heroin withdrawal symptoms.

 Therapy sessions are conducted by qualified team members such as psychotherapists and psychologists.
 Therapy can be one on one with our resident therapist or alternatively within groups of other clients.

-Once therapy sessions are completed a bespoke relapse prevention plan devised.
+Once therapy sessions are completed a bespoke relapse prevention plan is devised before you return home.
 Our clients are encouraged to contact Narcotics Anonymous once the detox and heroin rehab has finished.
 Cassiobury Court offers a FREE 12-month aftercare package following completion of the heroin rehab programme.

 Contact Cassiobury Court

 Are you a family member of a heroin addict?
 Helping someone receive treatment for heroin addiction doesn’t have to be as difficult as you think.